josemotta/IoT.Hass.Farm/_tank/README.md

 - **Linux Raspbian GNU/Linux 9.1 (stretch)**.
 [Lite version](https://www.raspberrypi.org/downloads/raspbian/), the minimal image based on Debian Stretch.
 Generate the Micro SD Card with [Etcher](https://www.raspberrypi.org/magpi/pi-sd-etcher/), for example, and boot the RPI.
 - If you need the configuration program raspi-config, it is already available at Stretch Lite version.
+- You should also install Git, in order to clone the IoT.Hass.farm repository on the prototype.

+    $ sudo apt-get install git

 Next step is installing Hass.io, easier task with Dale Higgs [hassio-installer](https://github.com/josemotta/hassio-installer).
 Run the script below to install all requirements, including the latest Docker version that works fine with `Pi Zero W`.
 Then, Hass.io is also installed.

     curl -sL https://github.com/josemotta/hassio-installer/blob/master/hassio_rpi0w | bash -s

-You should have now the latest version of Homeassistant running at the prototype.
+You should have now the latest version of Homeassistant running.
+You can start the frontend, using a browser, and entering the IP address of prototype followed by port 8123.

-## Install Git

 ## Clone the repo

-The next steps will replace the Homeassistant config directory with IoT.Hass.Farm (or your customized fork).
+The next step will replace the Homeassistant config directory with IoT.Hass.Farm (or your customized fork).

 - Stop Homeassistant, using Hass.io developer tools, click `Services` and select `homeassistant.stop`;
 - Clear the Homeassistant configuration located at `/usr/share/hassio/homeassistant`;